 The Talking Peace Festival is a global arts and cultural platform designed to engage people in the most urgent issues of peace and conflict around the world.

-Now in its fourth year, the Talking Peace Festival celebrates the International Day of Peace on 21 September and showcases the power of creativity in resolving conflict.
+The festival celebrates the International Day of Peace on 21 September and showcases the power of creativity in resolving conflict.
 Watch this video to find out more.

 21–23 September 2017